 allowed to receive the message.

-Multi-frame focus: in our toy browser, pressing
+15-9 Multi-frame focus.
+In our browser, pressing

 Tab